open-sesame-escape/open-sesame-escape.github.io/content/equipment/3d-printer.md

 one, you will probably use it.
 But if you don't, it will still be possible to find, buy, construct, or jury-rig everything you need for a great at home escape room.

+One particularly useful thing I have found to print are [latches that can be used with padlocks].
+It is convenient to scale and print these to the type of padlocks you have and then glue them to makeshift containers like cardboard boxes.
+Again, you don't need a 3D printer to create these.
+You can probably find something similar at your hardware store or just improvise by wrapping [string] around the box connected with the lock.
+But if you have the printer, it can simplify things.

+[latches that can be used with padlocks]: https://www.thingiverse.com/thing:24999